 Yoel Paredes Rodriguez (yjp2107@tc.columbia.edu) is the go-to person for all course-related concerns and requirements.
-Yoel will be available to provide academic, professional, and administrative support.
-He is the primary contact for students in need of SMB and TC-related guidance.
+Yoel provides academic, professional, and administrative support and is the primary contact for students in need of SMB and TC-related guidance.